gberl001/FL25-ENR261-182/Week05/Week05-Assignments.md

 ### Deliverables

-1. Submit the function analyzeTrajectories.m.
+1. Submit the function `analyzeTrajectories.m`.
-2. Submit the script trajectoryAnalysis.m.
+2. Submit the script `trajectoryAnalysis.m`.
 3. Include any necessary functions from last week, if modified.
 4. Ensure your code is well-commented and uses logical vectors for analysis.